-Have been taking your through a step by step guide, on how to make your own simple skin creams.
+Lately, we have been looking at how to make your own simple skin creams.

-Before you begin this process, it may be an idea to read the article we wrote yesterday, on formulating.
+Before you begin this process, it may be an idea to read this article on formulating.

-- If there is one piece of advice we can give you whilst heating the different phases, that is to ensure that they are all at 70C.
+- if there is one piece of advice I can give you whilst heating the different phases, it ensures that they are all at 70C.
 This will help with emulsification, preventing all those lovely ingredients from separating.
-If one phase is at 70C and the other higher, then ingredients could separate!
+If one phase is at 70C and the other higher, then the ingredients could separate!
 The same applies if one phase is below 70C

 Things to avoid

-Never leave it to long before you decant your lotion into bottles, I advise that it decant into your bottles once it reaches room temperature.
+- never leave it too long before you decant your lotion into bottles, I advise that it decant into your bottles once it reaches room temperature.
 Otherwise, you’re going to struggle.

-In order for everything to thoroughly emulsify, every ingredient needs to be oil soluble!
-And some ingredients just aren’t.
+Achieving stable emulsification is key, for everything to thoroughly emulsify, every ingredient needs to be oil-soluble, and some ingredients aren’t.

-We know when an ingredient is put on the heat it becomes soluble, some ingredients start out as water soluble, but when you turn up the heat they become oil-soluble, this helps us create emulsification, known as phase inversion.
+When an ingredient is put on the heat, it becomes soluble; some ingredients start as water-soluble.
+Still, when you turn up the heat they become oil-soluble, this helps us create emulsification, known as phase inversion.

-This process is often used when formulating surfactants, but it is also required during the emulsification process, to find out more about this topic follow the link.
+This process is often used when formulating surfactants, but it is also required during the emulsification process, once you understand these processes, you can be guaranteed a wonderful, stable product.